Copyright law of Australia: Copyright Act 1968

 The British Copyright Act 1911 continued to apply in Australia until the Australian Copyright Act 1968 came into force on 1 May 1969.
 The 1968 Act was enacted following the collapse of the imperial system after the passage of the British Copyright Act 1956, and following recommendations of the Spicer Committee, which had been appointed by the Australian Attorney-General John Spicer in 1958 to review the 1912 Act to see what changes were necessary for Australia to ratify the Brussels Act of the Berne Convention.

 As of May 2020 the 1968 Act remains in force, but has been amended on a number of occasions.
 The first major review occurred in 1974 when the Whitlam government appointed the Copyright Law Committee, chaired by Justice Franki, to examine the impact of reprographic reproduction on copyright law in Australia.
 The committee was also asked to examine the impact of photocopying and "to recommend any alterations to the Australian copyright law to effect a proper balance of interest between owners of copyright and the users of copyright material in respect of reprographic reproduction".

 During its deliberation the Franki Committee observed that because Australia was a net importer of copyrighted works it should be careful to not adopt too radical solutions.
 The Franki Committee recommended, amongst others, the adoption of a statutory licensing scheme.
 When commencing its review the Committee stated that the primary purpose of copyright law was:

 to give to the author of a creative work his just reward for the benefit he has bestowed on the community and also to encourage the making of further creative works.
 On the other hand, as copyright in the nature of a monopoly, the law should ensure, as far as possible, that the rights conferred are not abused and that study, research and education are not unduly hampered.

 The Copyright Act 1968 and legal deposit legislation pertaining to each state mandates that publishers of any kind must deposit copies of their publications in the National Library of Australia as well as in the state or territory library in their jurisdiction.
 Until the 21st century, this has applied to all types of printed materials (and in some states, to audio-visual formats as well).
 On 17 February 2016, the federal legal deposit provisions were extended to cover electronic publications of all types.
 Most states and territories are as of 2020 reviewing or amending existing legislation to extend to digital publications as well.

+In September 2025, a Senate Committee on National Cultural Policy, comprising Senators Varun Ghosh (chair), Sarah Henderson, and David Pocock, heard from musicians and others about the threat of AI stealing the intellectual property of creatives.
+The musicians urged the government to strengthen the Copyright Act 1968 to protect their livelihoods.